 - understand the effectiveness of current policy and tactical advice in the deployment of 'overt' profiles

-- establish whether they are being utilised by (i3) practitioners across the country
+- establish whether they are being used by (i3) practitioners across the country

 The goal is to comprehend the broader context in which 'overt' techniques affect police legitimacy – both externally with the public and internally in the context of police governance, transparency, and accountability.